-- c.
+Emphasis: Literature (Emphasis does not appear on transcript.)
+College: Liberal Arts c.
 Produce evidence of having earned a "C" or better in a minimum of six credit hours in a single foreign language at an approved college or university.
-These hours will not count toward the MA degree. - 4.
-Thesis or Comprehensive Examination Option: - a.
-Thesis option: Complete a thesis (with a minimum of one thesis hour) and successfully defend it in public, provide two paper copies of the thesis and one electronic copy to the library through Proquest and the original title page, signature page, and abstract page to the JCGS. - b.
+These hours will not count toward the MA degree.

+- 4. Thesis or Comprehensive Examination Option: - a.
+Thesis option: Complete a thesis (with a minimum of one thesis hour) and successfully defend it in public, provide two paper copies of the thesis and one electronic copy to the library through Proquest and the original title page, signature page, summary and abstract page to the JCGS. - b.
 Comprehensive Examination option: Enroll in ENG 5891 and write a four- to six-hour examination on the designated examination day.
 Upon satisfactory completion of the written exam, the student will take a one-hour oral examination administered by his or her advisory committee. - c.
 In the event of unsatisfactory performance on the final examination, the student may petition to be reexamined in the graduate exam period of the following semester.
 Re-examination will be allowed only twice. - 5.
 Final Requirements.
 Apply for graduation through the JCGS by the advertised deadline.

-Program: English Major: English - Creative Writing
+Major: English - Creative Writing College: Liberal Arts